DHTMLX/gantt-docs/data/desktop/working_time.md

 {{pronote This functionality is available in the PRO edition only.}}

-There is a possibility to specify a working calendar not only for a particular resource, but for the whole project.
+There is a possibility to specify a working calendar not only for a particular task or resource, but for a project, so that tasks could inherit the same calendar that their parent project is assigned to.

-A task can inherit a calendar from its parent project.
 The logic of inheriting a calendar by a task is the following:

 - If a user assigns a calendar to a subproject with tasks, all its tasks will use this calendar.
 - If a task has a personal calendar assigned to it, it will use its calendar and not the calendar of its parent project.